superlinked/VectorHub/docs/use_cases/hybrid_search_&_rerank_rag.md

 That being said, keyword search is not as good as vector similarity search at fetching relevant results based on semantic relationships or meaning, which are only available via word embeddings.
 For example, a keyword search will relate the words *“the river bank”* and *“the Bank of America”* even though there is no actual semantic connection between the terms - a difference to which vector similarity search is sensitive.
 Keyword search would, therefore, benefit from vector search, but the prevailing approach is not to combine them but rather to implement them separately using distinct methodologies.

-In hybrid search - a keyword-sensitive semantic search approach, we combine vector search and keyword search algorithms to [take advantage of their respective strengths while mitigating their respective limitations](https://techcommunity.microsoft.com/t5/ai-azure-ai-services-blog/azure-ai-search-outperforming-vector-search-with-hybrid/ba-p/3929167).
+**In hybrid search - a keyword-sensitive semantic search approach, we combine vector search and keyword search algorithms to **[**take advantage of their respective strengths while mitigating their respective limitations**](https://techcommunity.microsoft.com/t5/ai-azure-ai-services-blog/azure-ai-search-outperforming-vector-search-with-hybrid/ba-p/3929167).

 ## Use cases for Hybrid Search